S-Dorfman/S-Dorfman/README.md

 - 😺 I have recently graduated from a Software Engineering Bootcamp at Per Scholas.
 - 🔭 Currently working on learning Java and expanding my developer skillset.
-- 🔍 Looking for a position in software development.
 - 🌎 Located in NYC.
 - 💪 When I'm not coding you can find me at the gym.
 - ⚡ Fun fact: I'm multilingual 🇺🇸🇩🇪🇮🇱🇪🇦